 The last thing I need early in the morning is to clutter my mind with complicated decisions about what to eat.
 Being Frugal can muddle the matter if you don’t have a solid meal plan that aligns with your Money Goals.
 Couple that with a health kick and what to eat for breakfast can become a full-on conundrum.

 If I wasn’t frugal or nutritionally conscious, a cheap, healthy breakfast would get pushed aside – as would the positive start to my day.

-To stay on track, I make a cheap, healthy breakfast at home.
+To stay on track, I make a cheap, protein-rich and healthy breakfast at home.
 And, guess what?
 The cheap breakfast food I make is not only healthy, but it also tastes delicious!

 Challenge Yourself to Eat for Less

 I used to think that eating cheaply was impossible, but I challenged myself to lower my food expenditures…and it paid off!

 Do you really want to challenge yourself to saving money on food?
 Join my $5 Food Challenge and learn how to spend less on your food budget!

 My Favorite Frugal Breakfast Ideas